There are four Connected Health Cities (CHC) covering the North of England and coordinated by a central Hub based at The University of Manchester.

 - Yorkshire (Bradford, Leeds and Sheffield)

-The four CHCs will be connected though a coordinating centre known as the CHC Hub, in Manchester.
+The four CHC are connected though a coordinating centre known as the CHC Hub, located in Manchester.

 Who funds Connected Health Cities?